 The countdown to Halloween has begun and, if you’re looking for a classic horror story featuring demons and evil powers, look no further than Peter Cornwell’s 2014 film Mercy.
 The fact that the film is based on a short story from Stephen King’s Skeleton Crew is enticing enough to attract the attention of both fans of the horror genre and those of the Coming-of-Age genre.
 Regarding the latter, mainly that’s because the best of Stephen King’s stories feature a young protagonist who struggles to overcome powerful forces and usually the experiences he/she goes through change their characters and take on the world forever.

 Having two of today’s most prominent young actors in the lead roles, Joel Courtney (Super 8) and Chandler Riggs (The Walking Dead), is an enticing factor on its own.
-In particular, it’s Chandler’s effective, natural and moving performance that gives the story an edge, making up for its rather clichéd development.
+In particular, Chandler’s effective, natural and moving performance gives the story an edge, making up for its somewhat clichéd development.

 Admittedly, seeing Chandler in the film almost makes one expect a walker (OK — a zombie) to sneak in.
-But, instead, one gets a chance to see why the young actor has such a huge following — considering the fact that in Walking Dead his character has episodic appearances.
-His talent for portraying emotions (being the method actor that he is) really shines through in Mercy.
-There is something in his eyes that makes one easily identify with whatever character he is portraying.
+But, instead, one gets a chance to see why the young actor has such a vast following — considering the fact that in Walking Dead his character has episodic appearances.
+His talent for portraying emotions (being the method actor that he is) shines through in Mercy.
+Something in his eyes makes one easily identify with whatever character he is portraying.

-As an extra bonus, the story is told from his point of view, with a moral lesson learned at the end assuring a feast for fans of the Coming-of-Age genre.
+As a bonus, the story is told from his point of view, with a moral lesson learned at the end, assuring a feast for fans of the Coming-of-Age genre.